This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CreateWithOil #CollectiveBias

-Put silken tofu and lime zest in the bowl of an electric mixer fitted with the whisk attachment and mix until well pureed.
-Add vegan sweetened condensed milk, lime juice and coconut oil whisking until well combined.
+- Put silken tofu and lime zest in the bowl of an electric mixer fitted with the whisk attachment and mix until well pureed.
+Add vegan sweetened condensed milk, coconut milk, lime juice and coconut oil whisking until well combined.

 TO MAKE COCONUT WHIPPED CREAM: